Advertisement

 You may need a procedure to help clear the uterus

 If you miscarry early in your pregnancy, you may experience cramps, pain, and bleeding—or you may not have any symptoms at all and only discover the pregnancy has ended during an ultrasound.
 If you find yourself bleeding and cramping, contact your HCP right away.
 If you are miscarrying and there are no signs of infection, you’ll likely have the choice to wait and allow the tissue to pass naturally.
 You may pass a miscarriage naturally or with medication prescribed by your HCP that can help your body pass the tissue and placenta more quickly.
-The process is noninvasive, but you should be prepared for pain and bleeding that can last up to two weeks in some cases.
+The process does not require surgery, but you should be prepared for pain and bleeding that can last up to two weeks in some cases.

-two sisters comforting each other
+two people comforting each other

 10 / 11